 By having a plan for two different style days (even if it’s just a simple bedtime time change), you’re going to have a plan and a backup plan for continuing to keep your child’s sleep training and sleep quality on track.

 And the best part?
 It can be super simple.
-The example above?
+In the example above?
 That’s the exact A/B routine we use for our youngest two kids.
 Here’s the A/B style day we use for our school-aged kids:

 - “A” days mean a bedtime of 7:45 PM (with a “sunset” light that goes out after 30 minutes).